Timthreetwelve/TimVer/TimVer/Readme.txt

 Notices and License
 ===================
-TimVer was written in C# by Tim Kennedy.
-TimVer requires .Net 6.
+TimVer was written in C# by Tim Kennedy and now requires .Net 6.

 TimVer uses the following NuGet packages: